fiskaltrust/portal-manual-doc/doc/handbook-general/shop.md

 ### Subscriptions

-In "Subcriptions" you can view your subscription products.
+In _Subcriptions_ you can view your subscription products.

 ### Entitlements (claims)